 Since we prize breadth of appeal as well as technical merit, we seek the opinions of a diverse set of reviewers for all submissions.
 As a reviewer, you may find that you are not expert on all aspects of a paper we send your way.
 If you genuinely believe you are unable to review a manuscript to ANY significant degree, then, of course, you should decline to review.
 If, however, you feel confident to review some significant aspect of a manuscript – be it theory or method – we very much want your evaluation of those dimensions of the manuscript about which you do feel confident.

 We would prefer to receive reviews that are one to two pages in length, single spaced, but we realize that there are circumstances where reviews will be as short as a paragraph or two or as long as a few pages.

 We Can’t Thank You Enough.
-As a modest gesture of appreciation to our reviewers, those individuals who provide reviews are eligible for a 30% discount on all Cambridge University Press books.
-Reviewers may activate this discount by mentioning your status as a JOP reviewer to Cambridge Press at 1-800-872-7423 in the U.S. In addition, reviewers’ names will be listed in the November issue of the journal each year.
+As a modest gesture of appreciation to our reviewers, those individuals who provide reviews are eligible for a 30% discount on all books published or distributed by the University of Chicago Press.
+Simply browse online (http://www.press/uchicago.edu/) and use the promotional code UCPJ30 on the shopping cart page when you place your book order.
+In addition, reviewers’ names will be listed in the final issue of the journal each year.